-The part of a network that carries the bulk of the network traffic, e.g. over Ethernet cabling, fiber-optic cabling.
+The part of a network that carries the bulk of the network traffic, for example over Ethernet or fiber-optic cabling.

 background diagnostics

 Programs that run continuously in the background of the NMS to provide current operating status for all active switches.
 These programs do not interfere with switch operations.